 This itinerary is perfect for those who want to time travel on their own time, in uncrowded natural spaces.

 Day 1: rise & discover

 Wake up in historic accommodation.
 There’s a number of choices in Cranbrook for history buffs: Perhaps a railcar suite at Prestige Rocky Mountain Resort, or maybe a revitalized boutique room at the Historic Mount Baker Hotel, built in 1923.
-If bed and breakfast is your style, check out the Baker Hill Heritage Bed and Breakfast, a century-old heritage home located one block from downtown's Baker Street.
 For those wanting to truly immerse themselves into history, the Windsor Hotel at Fort Steele Heritage Town has rooms available for the first time since 1955!
 And ofcourse St. Eugene Golf Resort & Casino offers 25 Deluxe rooms in the restored historic Spanish-colonial styled Mission building, once a residential school and now owned by the Ktunaxa Nation.

 Head downtown Cranbrook to begin your journey to the past with a self-guided Heritage Tour, which you can walk, bike or drive.
 Explore more than 90 heritage buildings and monuments--from stone elephants to edwardian architecture--throughout the downtown core, the Baker Hill Residential Area, and the Railway Heritage area.
 Find the downloadable map here or stop by the Cranbrook History Centre to pick up a hard copy of the 96 Heritage Buildings and Monument Map.